rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get Vulnerabilities by CVE

-Get vulnerability details associated with a CVE
+This action is used to get vulnerability details associated with a CVE

 ##### Input